slint-ui/slint/docs/langref/src/concepts/layouting.md

 unit, which applies relative to the parent element.
 For example a `width: 50%` means half of the parent's `width`.

-The default values for `x` and `y` properties are set such that elements are centered within their parent.
+The default values for `x` and `y` properties are such that elements are centered within their parent.
-(Unless using the legacy syntax, in which case the default is `0, 0`)

-The default values for `width` and `height` depend on the type of element.
+The default values for `width` and `height` depend on the element.
 Some elements are sized automatically based on their content, such as `Image`, `Text`, and most widgets.
-The following elements do not have content and therefore default to fill their parent element:
+The following elements don't have content and default to fill their parent element:

 * `Rectangle`
 * `TouchArea`
 * `FocusScope`
 * `Flickable`

-## Automatic Placement using Layouts
+## Automatic Placement Using Layouts

 Slint comes with different layout elements that automatically calculate the position and size of their children:

 * `VerticalLayout` / `HorizontalLayout`: The children are placed along the vertical or horizontal axis.
 * `GridLayout`: The children are placed in a grid of columns and rows.

-Layouts can also be nested, making it possible to create complex user interfaces.
+You can also nest layouts, making it possible to create complex user interfaces.

 You can tune the automatic placement using different constraints, to accommodate the design of your user interface.
 For example each element has a minimum and a maximum size.
 Set these explicitly using the